Using some SLSa in this bath bomb is a recipe for bubbles. I want this to be fun so am going with Vanilla tones too and a silky shea butter finish.

 What is SLSa

-Also known as Lathanol, SLSa is a skin friendly cleanser producing a thick lather.
+Also known as Lathanol, SLSa is a skin-friendly cleanser producing a thick lather.
 Derived from Coconut and Palm oils, the full name is Sodium Lauryl Sulfoacetate.
-A clean, organic and natural product growing popularity in the cosmetic trade.
+A clean, organic and natural product growing in popularity in the cosmetic trade.